 Mounting ESX/ESXi Server Disks or VMDK files

-With Diskinternals VMFS Recovery, you can mount any vmdk file that belongs to any given virtual machine on a server.
+With Diskinternals VMFS Recovery, you can mount any VMDK file that belongs to any given virtual machine on a server.
 In order to use the available file access and data recovery tools, you will need to connect to the ESX/ESXi server and mount its disks, partitions and VMDK files.
 You will be able to repair VMDK files and no need in VMDK viewer tool.

 Make sure that SSH connectivity is enabled on your ESX/ESXi server.
 Configure connection settings by entering the IP address of your server, login and password information, and click “Connect”.

 How to open VMDK file?
 There are three different ways to access files after connecting to an ESX (ESXi) server.

 Method 1: mounting a *.vmdk disk from a certain Datastore.

 Select a folder with the virtual machine being recovered.
 There, select *.vmdk (or other type) files to mount.

 Note: the ESX server does not normally permit low-level disk access to a running virtual machine.
 With VMFS Recovery, you can still mount the working disk by following the steps described in the how-to guide: Mounting Hard Drives (VMDK files) of a Running Virtual Machine